-While it’s considered the cultural center of Northern Thailand, Chiang Mai has more to offer families that just golden temples and a bustling night market.
+While it’s considered the cultural center of Northern Thailand, Chiang Mai has more to offer families than just golden temples and a bustling night market.

 As opposed to the frenetic pace of Bangkok, Chiang Mai is the calm cousin to the north.
 The city was once the capital of the Lanna Kingdom, but today, it’s best known for its many Buddhist temples (or “wat” in Thai).
 However, if your kids are like mine, they have a temple limit - two maybe three at the most.
 Fortunately, Chiang Mai offers much more in the way of family fun, if you know where to look.

 Tanita House is a hidden gem in Chiang Mai.
 This guest house is located near the Ping River in an artsy neighborhood with coffee shops, galleries, and restaurants.
 It's about a 30-minute walk to the Old City or a short tuk-tuk ride.
 We reserved the family house which was actually a converted, two-story rice barn which had more space than we could have ever used: living room, dining room, two bedrooms, and three bathrooms.
 It was very clean, comfortable, and well-appointed.

 Aor, the owner of Tanita House, is incredibly sweet and exceedingly helpful.
 The main house was built by her great grandfather.
 In addition to being a guest house, the property has an antique and woodworking business which really adds to the ambience.
 In the morning, you’re served a complimentary breakfast in the open-air common area below the Aor’s house.
 If you show up in your pajamas, no one cares.
 It’s that kind of place - uber comfortable and kid-friendly.
 And the price?
 Just $79/night for the entire rice barn.

 KidTripster Tip: Pack lightly.
 Just around the corner, there’s another sweet woman who runs an inexpensive laundry.
 She promptly returns your clothes cleaned and folded.